How to Use Paint Stripper on Concrete Floors

 Step 1 - Cover All Plant Life

 Take the plastic sheeting and make sure that you cover all plants that you may have around the concrete slab area.
-Then use the duct tape to tape the sheeting down so that it won't fly away and expose the plants while you're working with the paint stripper solvent.
+Then use duct tape to tape the sheeting down so that it won't fly away and expose the plants while you're working with the paint stripper solvent.

 Step 2 - Dig a Trench Next to the Concrete Slab

 Use a shovel to dig a trench next to the concrete slab along the entire length or width of the slab.
-Then, place more of the heavy-duty plastic sheeting in the trench so that the edges of the plastic lay over the sides of the trench.
+Place more of the heavy-duty plastic sheeting in the trench so that the edges of the plastic lay over the sides of the trench.
 Fill the trench with sand along the entire length of the slab.

 Step 3 - Apply a Paint Stripper Designed for Concrete